martinfuchs/DepthKit/README.md

 The RGBDToolkit can use any HD video camera, including digital SLRs, GoPros, even newer iPhones.
 We'll be using the Canon 5D MkII DSLR for the purposes of the tutorials, but feel free to use what you have.

 #### Lens Choice
 In order to match the field of view between your camera and sensor so that the color information adequately covers the depth information we recommend a ~24mm lens on a full frame sensor.
 A ~16mm lens is adequate coverage for an APS-C sensor like an entry-level Canon DSLR.
 If you aren't familiar with these terms you should be able to find your [crop factor](http://en.wikipedia.org/wiki/Crop_factor) in the specifications section of your camera manual and you can look up the conversion to full-frame [here](http://www.digicamhelp.com/accessories/dslr-accessories/crop-factor-conversion-chart/).
+When in doubt, set your zoom lens to its widest setting.
+Use a wide prime lens for best results.

 #### Mounts
 The workflow requires the use of hardware to bind the video camera and the depth sensor together.
 If you'd like to buy a mount from us you can order one for Asus or Kinect through our store <LINK> or buy one of our 3D printed Asus mounts from our [Shapeways store](http://www.shapeways.com/shops/rgbd).
-We recommend the lasercut acrylic and aluminum mounts we're selling or something that is similarly robust and adjustable for both Kinect and Asus.
+For both Kinect and Asus we recommend our lasercut acrylic and aluminum mounts or something that is similarly robust and adjustable.

 In the open source spirit, we've also made the plans available online to enable you to make your own mount if you have access to the tools: